 ZigiOps’ deep integrations go beyond the data that’s obvious and easily available in different software tools.
 Deep integrations would be very time- and resource-consuming without a data virtualization layer, which made it the logical solution, as well as the perfect starting point for accessing the deeper levels of data and synchronizing them across different applications.

-Data virtualization allows you to directly access your data without needing any additional infrastructure for that, and without needing to replicate it.
-Storing data at another location always requires additional resources and software, i.e. it comes at additional costs, and is also time-consuming and increases the risk of errors.
+Data virtualization allows you to directly access your data without the need for additional infrastructure, or replication.
+Storing data at another location always requires additional resources and software, i.e. it comes at additional costs, and is also time-consuming, and increases the risk of errors.

 We offer a wide range of integrations for a number of different software tools, and our data virtualization layer helps us make sure that the integrations are executed quickly.
 Pre- and post-processing (which slow things down) are generally not necessary, and the data is directly loaded at its target destination.